data-henrik/security-advisor-findings/README.md

 1. Install the requirements.
 2. Create a `config.json` to hold an API key and the account ID.
-3. Launch `python3 sec-adv-findings.py -interactive`.
+3. Launch `python3 sec-adv-findings.py --interactive`.

+If you want to pass in a different configuration file, e.g., if you work with multiple environments, then utilize the `--config` option.